rapid7/metasploit-framework/How-to-use-exim_gethostbyname_bof.rb-(Exim-GHOST-Buffer-Overflow).md

 **On the attacker's side:**

 * The attacker's IPv4 address must have both forward and reverse DNS entries that match each other (Forward-Confirmed reverse DNS).
-For testing purposes, you can also edit the server's /etc/hosts file to meet this requirement.

 ## The check method